QartemisT/packager/README.md

   changelog in Markdown format to BBCode if you have [pandoc](http://pandoc.org/) installed; otherwise, the manual changelog will be used as-is.
 If set to `no` when using a generated changelog, Markdown will be used instead of BBCode.
-  **Note**: Markdown support is experimental and needs to be requested on a per-project basis.
+  __Note:__: Markdown support is experimental and needs to be requested on a per-project basis.

 ### String replacements